Getting Started

 - Click Save

-Your new type appears in the sidebar.
+Your new template appears in the sidebar.
 You can always come back to Settings to add, reorder, or remove properties.

 Create Your First Entry

-Now that you have a type, create an entry:
+Now that you have a template, create an entry:

-- Click the + button next to a type in the sidebar, or press Cmd+E to open Quick Capture
+- Click the + button next to a template in the sidebar, or press Cmd+E to open Quick Capture

-- If using Quick Capture, pick the type you want
+- If using Quick Capture, pick the template you want

 - Give your entry a title